 Mining operations potentially eligible for a certificate are identified solely from injury and employment data reported on the MSHA Forms 7000-1 and 7000-2 as required by the Federal Mine Safety and Health Act of 1977 and defined by 30 CFR Part 50.

 Verification of Data

-Operations potentially eligible for a certificate are mailed a notice advising them of their eligibility and requesting verification or correction of their employment and injury data as it appears in the records maintained at MSHA's Office of Injury and Employment Information (OIEI) in Denver, Colorado.
-To avoid errors on the certificate, operators should indicate any corrections to the hours-worked data and to the operation's name and address as it appears preprinted on the verification form.
+Operations potentially eligible for a certificate are mailed a notice advising them of their eligibility and requesting verification of their employment and injury data as it appears in the records maintained at MSHA's Office of Injury and Employment Information (OIEI) in Denver, Colorado.
+To avoid errors on the certificate, operators should indicate any corrections to the information presented on the verification form.

 Submit verification information online or verify your eligibility

 Online submissions are required by July 15, 2018.

 For more information, you may contact us at email@example.com.